-Navigate to Success: Master the 2025 Navy OCS Test and Sail Ahead!
+Navigate to Success: Master the 2026 Navy OCS Test and Sail Ahead!

-Question: 1 / 400
+1 / 20

-In navigation, what is a "cross bearing"?
+In what scenario is a capstan typically employed?

 Get further explanation with Examzify DeepDiveBeta